David Shepherd Art of Survival Award WINNER 2021

 I was already a decade into my career as a wildlife artist when I first asked myself the question, “is wildlife art really working for wildlife?

-I feel that when art only ever shows animals in a positive light it is a bit like only posting about the good times on social media.
-The human brain can process images a lot faster than text, so if the goal is to effectively communicate wildlife conservation issues, surely those stories are best told within the artwork itself?
+I feel that when art only ever celebrates the beauty of wildlfie it is a bit like only posting about the good times on social media.
+It fails to acknowledge the suffering,, which is a big part of the wildlife narrative and a motivation for us to help.
+Our brains can process images a lot faster than text, so if the goal is to effectively communicate wildlife conservation issues, surely those stories are best told within the artwork itself?

-Artivism draws on elements of fantasy to help communicate the truth.
+Artivism draws on elements of fantasy and science to help communicate a truth.
 A legal metaphor might have the wildlife artist playing the role of the courtroom sketch artist, documenting who is in the room, whereas the wildlife artivist is the barrister pleading the case for the accused.
 Animals do not have a voice and wildlife artivism provides them with one.

 https://davidshepherd.org/wildlife-art/gallery/wildlife-artist-of-the-year-2020-human-impact/

-The winner of this category becomes the recipient of the 'Ingrid Beazley Award' - A £5,000 grant designed to help wildlife, stimulate creativity, and support young people struggling with eco-anxiety.
+The winner becomes the recipient of the 'Ingrid Beazley Award' - A £5,000 grant designed to help wildlife, stimulate creativity, and support young people struggling with eco-anxiety.

 If you are of age and thinking about entering, you may find some useful tips in this video of the judges discussing the competition: